companieshouse/admin.orders.web.ch.gov.uk/README.md

 ## Architecture

-* The admin orders web app has been developed using ExpressJS and TypeScript.
+* The admin orders web app has been developed using [ExpressJS](https://expressjs.com/) and [TypeScript](https://www.typescriptlang.org/).
-* The template engine used is Nunjucks, to follow the standards set by the GovUK Design System.
+* The template engine used is [Nunjucks](https://mozilla.github.io/nunjucks/), to follow the standards set by the [GovUK Design System](https://design-system.service.gov.uk/).
-* Unit testing has been written be using the Jess testing framework.
+* Unit testing has been written be using the [Jest](https://jestjs.io/) testing framework.
-* Integration testing will be done in project using CucumberJS, Gherkin & Jess.
+* Integration testing is written in project using [CucumberJS](https://cucumber.io/docs/installation/javascript/), [Gherkin](https://cucumber.io/docs/gherkin/) & Jest.

 ## Environment variables